Durgeshkeshri/GenAI-ML-Workshop/README.md

 ### Types of Generative Models
 - Overview of Generative Adversarial Networks (GANs), Variational Autoencoders (VAEs), and Transformers
 - Key differences and how they are applied in Generative AI
 - Case studies for each model (e.g., image generation with GANs, text generation with Transformers)

+### Generative Adversarial Network (GAN)
+A **Generative Adversarial Network (GAN)** is a system with two parts: one creates fake data, and the other tries to tell if it’s real or fake.
+They compete with each other, helping the system get better at creating realistic data, like images.

+### Variational Autoencoder (VAE)
+A **Variational Autoencoder (VAE)** is a system that learns to simplify data into a smaller form and then recreate it.
+This allows it to generate new, similar data, like creating new images based on patterns it has learned.

+### Transformers
+**Transformers** are a type of model that helps computers understand and generate language by focusing on important parts of a sentence, no matter their position.
+They are great at handling large amounts of text and are used in tasks like translation, summarization, and chatbots.

 ---